Canon 10D vs Leica S Typ 007

 |15.||Leica S Typ 006||Y||- / -||-||-||mini||2.0||-||-||-|

 It is notable that the S Typ 007 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 10D does not provide wifi capability.

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 Travel and landscape photographers will find it useful that the S Typ 007 has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-Both the 10D and the S Typ 007 have been discontinued, but can regularly be found used on eBay.
+Both the 10D and the S Typ 007 have been discontinued, but can regularly be found used on ebay.
 The 10D was replaced by the Canon 20D, while the S Typ 007 was followed by the Leica S3.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 10D Manual (free pdf) or the online Leica S Typ 007 Manual.
+Further information on the features and operation of the 10D and S Typ 007 can be found, respectively, in the Canon 10D Manual (free pdf) or the online Leica S Typ 007 Manual.